pgbackrest/pgbackrest/README.md

 ##### `tablespace` key

 Defines whether tablespaces will be be restored into their original (or remapped) locations or stored directly under the `pg_tblspc` path.
-Disabling this setting produces compact restores that are convenient for development, staging, etc.  Currently these restores cannot be backed up as PgBackRest expects only links in the `pg_tblspc` path.
+Disabling this setting produces compact restores that are convenient for development, staging, etc.  Currently these restores cannot be backed up as pgBackRest expects only links in the `pg_tblspc` path.
 If no tablespaces are present this this setting has no effect.
 ```
 required: n
 default: y